atrocore/atrocore/README.md

 We offer the following native paid integrations:

-- Multichannel tools: Channable, ChannelPilot, ChannelAdvisor and others
+- **Multichannel Tools:** Channable, ChannelPilot, ChannelAdvisor and others
-- ERPs: Odoo, SAP, SAP Business One, Business Central, Xentral, Infor and others
+- **ERPs:** Odoo, SAP, SAP Business One, Business Central, Xentral, Infor and others
-- Marketplaces: Amazon, Otto
+- **Marketplaces:** Amazon, Otto
-- E-Commerce Platforms: Adobe Commerce (Magento 2), Shopware, Prestashop, WooCommerce, Shopify, Sylius and others.
+- **E-Commerce Platforms:** Adobe Commerce (Magento 2), Shopware, Prestashop, WooCommerce, Shopify, Sylius and others.

 Read [this article](https://store.atrocore.com/en/atrocore-integrations-for-erp-ecommerce-marketplaces) to better understand how our integrations work.

 Please [contact us](https://www.atrocore.com/contact), if you want to know more.

+You can **build your own fully automated integration** with any third-party system via its REST / GraphQL API using our free modules:
+- Import: Http Requests and/or
+- Export: Http Requests.

 ## What Are the Advantages of Using It?